There are two types of food:

 - Understanding calories/energy balance and micronutrient intake matters so much more than cutting foods.

-There's plenty of useful articles within our Life Plan's Help Centre.
-We recommend taking time to educate yourself further with this. - Aim for roughly 80% nutrient-dense foods and save 20% for 'treats'.
+There's plenty of useful articles within the Team RH App knowledge base.
+We recommend taking time to educate yourself further with this. - Aim to follow the Team RH 80/20 rule.

 All of this helps support long-term, sustainable fat loss - without restriction or guilt.